 If you have comments on CMA vs CPA, I’d love to hear your thoughts in the comment box below.

-You can also get CMA exam tips on study tactics by signing up to my e-course which is completely free.
+You can also get more Certified Management Accountant exam tips on study tactics by signing up for my e-course which is completely free.
 You can learn about the mini e-course here or sign up directly below.

 Join us if you want to get tips on how to plan,